TeoMendoza/TerminalFighter/README.md

 - Once selected, you may **search for a match**.
 You’ll be locked into this character for the match until returning to the main menu.
 - The game will **connect you to an available opponent automatically**.

-✅ After each match, you’ll be returned to the lobby.
-There’s no need to restart the game or server — just find a new match and play again!
+After each match, you’ll be returned to the lobby.
+There’s no need to restart the game or server, just find a new match and play again!

 ---

-## 🧠 Additional Tips
+## Additional Tips

 - If performance becomes sluggish, check your network connection.
 - Restarting both the matchmaking server and game client can help resolve any temporary issues.